 - “Call me Ishmael.” – Herman Melville, Moby-Dick

 - “He was an old man who fished alone in a skiff in the Gulf Stream and he had gone eighty-four days now without taking a fish.” – Ernest Hemingway, The Old Man and the Sea

 - “Mother died today.” – Albert Camus, The Stranger

-Consider your specific channel and how your reader will digest your story before selecting a technique.
-For example, a hook like Camus’ might be most effective when your content is directly competing with other emails in an inbox.
+When it comes to your story, consider what channel you’re leveraging and how you want your audience to digest the story.
+For example, an emotional hook like Camus’ might be most effective when your content is directly competing with other emails in an inbox.

 The Middle Bit